RoyLai-InfoCorp/fin556/day-1/home-assignments/06-hd-wallet/README.md

 # Hierarchical Deterministic (HD) Wallets

+📌 **NOTE: This assignment is compulsory.
+You need to complete this in order to generate your own mnemonic phrase in a .env file which will be used for future labs.**

 ## 1. From Keys to Wallets

 We have learnt that an Ethereum account is represented by an address derived from a private key.
 In practice, however, users often need many addresses — for privacy, account separation, or interacting with different apps.
 Since private keys are cryptic, managing dozens of unrelated private keys would be cumbersome and risky.
 To solve this, modern wallets use a system called Hierarchical Deterministic (HD) wallets, which can generate and manage unlimited addresses from a single master seed.